ucsb-cs148/s21/_lab/lab02-addendum.md

 We've provided a lot of information for you already, and when we formed groups, we took tech stack preferences into account.
 So in most groups, there is likely to be a quick consensus on which tech stack to use.
 But you should still discuss the pros/cons of each, and share your preferences with one another.

-If you have questions, or need guidance, ask the course staff (Prof. Conrad, Scott, Andrew L, Bryan T, Cole B., Kristin H, and Victor S.).
+If you have questions, or need guidance, ask the course staff.

 # A single paragraph